 And when you’re not in one of your restaurants, what do you do around Brussels?

 On Sundays I buy books, I read and cook and I go to museums.
 My friends are good at inviting me out to concerts; they buy the ticket and bring me along.
 Or we go to the cinema.
-I try to do nothing until Monday noon, then I restart my work, cool and relaxed at home.
+I try to do nothing until Monday noon where I resume work, cool and relaxed at home.

 _